nishanths/license/README.md

 #### Generate a license

-To prints a license to stdout, run `license` followed by the license name:
+To print a license to stdout, run `license` followed by the license name:

 ```
 license mit